briancain/waypoint-flightlist/k8s/README.md

 #### Automated

-Run the script inside this folder to automatically setup k8s with kind and metallb
+Run the script inside this folder to automatically setup k8s with kind and metallb.

+It will eventually ask you to write up the IP Address range for metallb based on the networked container created.
+Follow the instructions to set the address, and the rest should be taken care of.

 ```bash
 ./setup-k8s.sh
 ```

+After this script runs, you should be ready to run a `waypoint install` for the kubernetes platform!

 #### Manual